The Real Teacher’s Pets: Cat Edition

 Who are the Real Teachers’ Pets?

-After months of investigation, Pudong Press and the Cuddles Intelligence Agency (CIA) have made a breakthrough discovery.
+By Katelyn Lu After months of investigation, Pudong Press and the Cuddles Intelligence Agency (CIA) have made a breakthrough discovery.
 Teachers across SASPD share a common weakness: their attachment to their pets.
 The following are profiles of the 5 furry suspects, containing data from various observational studies, MBTI personality tests, and surveys.
 Caution ⚠️ The following photos may contain dangerous levels of adorableness.
 Suspect #1.
-Pancake Owner: Ms. Peggy Age: 6 years Birthday: August 6, 2020 MBTI Personality: Includes SF (Sensing and Feeling) Hobbies: Being around people Fun Facts: She likes only 1 type of toy—her fabric crocodile with a squeaky squeak.
-Suspect … Continue reading Who are the Real Teachers’ Pets?
+Pancake Owner: Ms. Peggy Age: 6 years Birthday: August 6, 2020 MBTI Personality: Includes SF (Sensing and Feeling) Hobbies: Being around people Fun Facts: She likes only 1 type of toy—her fabric crocodile with a … Continue reading Who are the Real Teachers’ Pets?

 APAC Dance 2025 Highlights!